 Those who think they have seen Costa Rica’s best spot in Tortuguero are wrong.
 Limón and the Pacuare River are situated 100 kilometres south of Tortuguero.
-Pacuare is the epitome of a river rafting haven which, for over 26 years, has also included the Pacuare Lodge that features eighteen ecological and individually designed suites.
+Pacuare is the epitome of a river rafting haven which, since 1986, has also included the Pacuare Lodge that features nineteen ecological and individually designed suites.
 A particularly exciting feature of the Pacuare Lodge is that it can only be reached via river raft or on foot – an unforgettable adventure!
 "Anyone arriving via the river with its raging waves will understand why the indigenous people refer to the Pacuare River as 'life'", says Roberto Fernández, founder of the Pacuare Lodge.
 The area surrounding the Pacuare River is ideal for adrenaline junkies who, besides river rafting, can enjoy kayaking, zip-lining and hiking.

 Relaxing with a view